Introduction: Tiny Optointerrupter Photointerrupter

 Surely, some of you have had the pleasure of ripping into an old printer or scanner to harvest some really cool components?
 Some of you have run across some nice stepper motors, power supplies, small DC motors, solenoids, and -- of course-- optointerrupters in various sizes, shapes, and forms.

 Not too long ago, I was building a robotic controller with an old CDROM stepper.
 I and wanted to have a way to safeguard the very end of the travel path on the lead screw.
 I used an optointerrupter.
 I found another optointerrupter and used it on the other end of the lead screw.
 I wanted one more to show the home/reset position.
 I dug through all of my printer supplies and found this (depicted above with question mark) little "doo-dad!"
 It's another optointerrupter, but it's wired a little differently.
 What the Heck?
 I found many of these on HP printers.
 They aren't marked.
 Most optointerrupters that are shown in diagrams have An "E" for the emitter, and have an "S" for the sensor.
 HP usually has a small breadboard form-factor with three wire leads extending from the board just like the picture above.
-Some have been used as rotary encoders.
+Some have been used as rotary encoder sensors.

 Fear Not, for I have figured the "little booger" out, and it's just another optointerrupter, just smaller.